yuval/yuvalmerhav.com/content/posts/prompting_2024/notes.md

 4. Generate a new, hopefully improved response
 5. Rinse and repeat

-They key to this approach is a Feedback prompt that is guided only by instructions and few-shot examples.
-Using a single LLM throughout.
+The key to this approach is a Feedback prompt that is guided only by instructions and few-shot examples, using a single LLM throughout.
 The refined prompt incorporates the history of previous iterations.
 Essentially, this method automates the iterative prompt refinement typically performed manually by users.

-This is one of the only paper that actually conducted experiments with GPT-4, showing performance gains across datasets, with Math Reasoning showing the least gains.
+This is one of the only papers that actually conducted experiments with GPT-4, showing performance gains across datasets, with Math Reasoning showing the least gains.
 They claim it's due to GPT-4's tendency to overestimate the correctness of its mathematical outputs.
 They also point out that the most substantial improvements occur in the early iterations.
-This is important since runing many iterations is slow and expensive.
+This is important since runing many iterations is slow and expensive if done at runtime.
 Another important point is that the feedback prompt is task-specific, tailored to each individual task being performed.
 This tailoring, while beneficial, may lead to biased results if the prompt becomes overly attuned to the particular errors the LLM tends to make on the test set used.

 Let's see an example.
 One of the tasks in which they observed the highest gains compared to the base models is Constrained Generation, where the model is asked to generate a coherent sentence containing some input concepts given by the user.
 This example is based on few-shot prompting to guide model outputs, but they claim that Self Refine works in zero-shot setups as well.